 The question that is probably on your mind now is: How does the alignment of the atlas (the top bone in the spine) have an effect on blood pressure?
 That’s a good question, and there are a couple of factors in play.

 For one thing, the atlas surrounds and protects the brainstem.
 This is the part of the brain that all of the electrical signals in the body have to go through.
-If a misalignment puts pressure on the brainstem, just about any function of the body can be thrown off, including blood pressure.
+If a misalignment puts pressure on the brainstem, just about any function of the body can act up, including blood pressure.

 Secondly, the alignment of the cervical spine can affect blood flow to the brain due to the fact that each of these vertebrae has tiny loops of bone called vertebral foramen.
 The vertebral arteries pass through these loops on the way to the brain.
 So it makes sense that nervous system, as well as vascular function, can be affected by a misalignment.

 The fact of the matter is that the study is not the only proof that this natural method works.
 For example, another upper cervical chiropractor published a case study involving a 57-year-old-man who had been dealing with hypertension for 5 years and was on medication for it.
 What were the results of upper cervical care?
 The patient was able to stop taking his blood pressure medication after 16 adjustments.